 Your current health and physical condition are also a factor in determining your insurability.
 If you are sick with a critical illness, it may lower your chances in getting insured.

-You might also be asked to provide other information about your health such as your physical characteristics.
-For example, you will be requested to disclose your weight and height to quickly determine your body mass index (BMI).
+You might also be asked to provide other information about your health.
+For example, you will be requested to disclose your weight and height to quickly determine your body mass index (BMI) or undergo medical exams.

 If you have fully recovered, then there is nothing to worry.
-Be ready to provide diagnosis, treatment, the name of attending physician, date/hospital if you were admitted, and the result of the treatment.
+Be ready to provide diagnosis, treatments, prescription, the name of attending physician, date/hospital if you were admitted, and the result of the treatment.

 The usual inquiry would be about early deaths and history of serious diseases in your immediate family.

-While it is not the job of the insurers to check your moral standing, but there are certain acts or behaviors that increase risks.
-For example, if you are addicted to alcohol, illicit drugs or gambling, convicted of a crime, or in an adulterous relationship.
+While it is not the job of the insurers to check your moral standing, there are certain acts or behaviors that may not qualify you for an insurance such as you are addicted to alcohol, illicit drugs, or gambling, convicted of a crime, or in an adulterous relationship.

 Your lifestyle can also be part of the equation.